Colon Cancer Screening Specialist Q&A

 More than 145,000 new cases of colon and rectal cancer are diagnosed each year.
 In many instances, you can prevent colon and rectal cancer with a simple and easy test.
-The gastroenterology experts at Digestive Disease Care, with six New York offices in Lake Success, East Setauket, Mineola, and Hicksville in Long Island, and Forest Hills and Jamaica in Queens, offer colon cancer screenings and provide all options to help you beat this cancer.
+The gastroenterology experts at Digestive Disease Care, with multiple New York offices in Babylon NY, East Setauket NY, Forest Hills NY, Jamaica NY, Jericho NY, Lake Success NY, Melville NY, Mineola NY, and New Hyde Park NY, offer colon cancer screenings and provide all options to help you beat this cancer.
 To schedule your screening, contact one of the offices most convenient by phone or online today.

 Colon cancer refers to cancer that starts in your large intestines.
 When excluding skin cancer, colon cancer is the third most common cancer in both men and women in the United States.

 You can develop colon cancer at any age.
 However, most people diagnosed with colon cancer are over age 50.
 Your cancer may come from a noncancerous polyp, which is a growth that develops along the wall of your large intestines.
 Polyps are usually small and don’t cause symptoms.

 Your colon cancer screenings focus on finding and removing polyps before they turn cancerous.

 The gastroenterology experts at Digestive Disease Care determine if you’re a good candidate for colon cancer screening during a consultation.
 In general, colon cancer screenings should start at age 50, and then follow-up screenings at regular intervals.

 However, the team may recommend colon cancer screening before you reach 50 if you have: